sherlockode/advanced-content-bundle/Resources/doc/import.md

                 meta_description: 'Méta Description'
 ```

-Each FieldValue declaration has the following structure:
+Each element declaration has the following structure:
 ```yaml
 # var/acb/Page/custom_page.yaml
 type: Type of the Field